316/316L and 316L Project 70+

 - Vessel parts

 As a chromium-nickel-molybdenum austenitic grade of stainless steel, 316 is resistant to corrosion in environments where chlorides or halides are present.
-Additionally, the addition of molybdenum results in higher stress-to-rupture and tensile strength at high temperatures.
+The addition of molybdenum results in higher stress-to-rupture and tensile strength at high temperatures.

 316 has a melting range of 2,500 °F – 2,550 °F. The material has a tensile strength of 84 ksi and a maximum use temperature of approximately 800˚C.

-The grade meets various standing industry specification requirements including AMS 5524 and ASTM A240.
+The grade meets various standard industry specification requirements including AMS 5524 and ASTM A240.

 Austenitic Stainless Steel (316/316L Classification)

 Stainless steels fall into four main categories: martensitic, austenitic, ferritic, and duplex.
-Austenitic stainless steels is the largest family of stainless steels and are not hardenable by heat treatment due to their microstructure.
+Austenitic is the largest family of stainless steels and is not hardenable by heat treatment due to their microstructure.

-Austenitic material can be sub-divided into two sub-categories:
+Austenitic material can be sub-divided into two categories:

 1) 200 series are chromium-manganese-nickel alloys that minimize the use of nickel.
-The addition of nickel increases yield strength by 50% relative to 300 series stainless sheets
+The addition of nickel increases yield strength by 50% relative to 300 series stainless steels.

 2) 300 is the mostly widely used group of stainless steels.
 This serious achieves an austenitic microstructure almost exclusively through the utilization of nickel although some highly-allowed grades include some nitrogen.